4 ways to get out of the house this summer

 There’s only so much time you can spend sweltering on a sofa.
 It’s time to kick open your front door and make the most of those long summer days

 Summer is a time to get out in the fresh air and sunshine, meet new people and experience new things.
-While a few weeks spent at home doing very little might sound appealing at first, you’ll quickly discover that there’s only so many afternoons you can fill by watching daytime television before you lose your mind.
-Sometimes working out how to get out of the house more can be difficult in itself, which is why we’ve compiled this list of fun and rewarding ways in which you can have a more sociable, worthwhile summer break.
+While a few weeks spent at home doing very little might sound appealing at first, you’ll quickly discover that there are only so many afternoons you can fill by watching daytime television before you lose your mind.
+Even so, if your air conditioner is working properly (if it isn’t, contact the San Antonio AC Repair Yeti Cooling & Heating company), and you have a lot of shows to watch and books to read, it can become quite comfortable to just stay indoors.
+And sometimes working out how to get out of the house more can be difficult in itself, which is why we’ve compiled this list of fun and rewarding ways in which you can have a more sociable, worthwhile summer break.

 Join a club

 Clubs are full of people who are eager to experience new things and make new friends, all of them with a shared interest to break the ice.
 The amount of subjects you can form a club around is staggering.
 For the more culturally minded, book clubs, creative writing workshops and clubs for amateur historians offer a great opportunity to engage in your passions with equally civilised souls.
 If you want something more active, joining a local sports team keeps you fit and helps you build friendships with people working towards a shared goal.
 Everything from gardening and knitting to feminism and films can by the focus of a club.
 Search local magazines and social media sites for lists of clubs near you, and if you can’t find one that appeals, start one of your own!